-The insurer is required to ensure that the outsourcing service provider shall not sub-contract the whole or a substantial portion of any of the outsourced activity,

-Insurers shall report all the outsourcing arrangements where annual pay-out either per outsourcing service provider or per activity is INR one crore or more, every year within 45 days from the close of the financial year.
+The insurer is required to ensure that the outsourcing service provider shall not sub-contract the whole or a substantial portion of any of the outsourced activity.
+Insurers shall report to the IRDAI all the outsourcing arrangements where annual pay-out either per outsourcing service provider or per activity is INR 10m or more, every year within 45 days from the close of the financial year.